- January/February digital edition 2026

 Our patients benefit from a preventive approach that includes lifestyle adjustment, nutrition, and supplementation.

-Annual exams are important for this kind of evaluation, and we must emphasize to patients that the exams are about more than vision.
+Annual exams are crucial for this type of evaluation, and we must emphasize to patients that the exams are about more than just vision.
 When we have patients in the chair, it is also a good opportunity to educate them about the elements of lifestyle, nutrition, and supplementation that are central to holistic health.

 When I have a patient in the exam chair, I begin by asking questions.
 How much sleep are they getting?
 What are their eating habits?
 If they have diabetes or high blood pressure, I want to know their glycated hemoglobin levels or their blood pressure.